sindresorhus/sindresorhus.github.com/data/apps/plain-text-editor.md

 I don't plan to add that.

+#### How does “brain dump mode” help with creativity?

+It helps you focus on the actual writing, instead of getting distracted with editing and nitpicking.
+[Learn more.](https://writingcooperative.com/how-the-brain-dump-method-can-boost-your-writing-output-881089bb897a)

 #### When I save a file using the popover in the title bar, it always appends `.txt` when I choose a different file extension

 This is a macOS bug.
 Instead, save the file from the “File” menu or by pressing <kbd>Command</kbd> + <kbd>S</kbd>.